 Myth #3: Position matters

 Sex position doesn’t really matter so much.
 A common belief is the chance of conception increases if the woman remains lying on her back for a while after intercourse; this position is said to allow more sperm to enter the neck of the uterus.
-Dr. Amos says plenty of sperm is already there, no matter the position or length of time in position.
+Dr. Amos says plenty of sperm is already there, no matter the position or length of time in the position.
 All it takes is one sperm and there are bazillions of them released with each ejaculation.

 Myth #4: Save sperm for the “right’ moment